intuited/odfit/README.txt

 -   There are no plans to guarantee consistency between versions.
     So a dump created with an older version  of ``odfdump`` shouldn't be compared with a dump created with a newer version.
+    Even with the same version of ``odfdump``, dumps of the same document may differ because of different dependencies:
+    ``odfdump`` will use different XML packages depending on what is locally installed.
+    The `lxml`_ module will be used if it is locally available.

 -   The output format is intended only for reading and comparison purposes.
     It is not intended to be a reversable translation of the original,